dawehner/freepager/README.txt

   which for 1000 items means a bit more than half a second of work (and quite a bit of memory consumption).
 If you want to browse thousands of items, strongly consider using another module.

+There is an example feature provided by this module, showing one way of using Free pager to flip through content sharing the same taxonomy term.
+This feature is for educational purpose only.
+When enabled, place the block "Free pager: section browser" in a region of your choice and create a few nodes of the type "news".
+The section browser will provide links to the older/newer content sharing the same section.